iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Won't open.
 Constant message saying offline.<br> :date: __2021-06-11 22:25:57__

 > Guys, you added questionnaire about long Covid which doesn't allow option to say you never had Covid.
 And you cannot complete your daily data entry without completing long Covid Fix it!!<br> :date: __2021-06-10 08:59:40__

-> Oh dear it's really gone to pot.
-I constantly have to enter my postcode and now can't report as the added questionnaire won't let me past question 1 as I can't enter a 'No' Please sort this out.<br> :date: __2021-06-02 09:38:00__